What is in the East Anglian Film Archive?

 Where else can I watch films in the East Anglian Film Archive collection?

 Between 2014 and 2018 EAFA participated in a national film digitisation programme called ‘Unlocking Film Heritage’ led by the British Film Institute.
 The aim of the programme was to digitise around 10,000 titles that originated on film and to make as many as possible accessible to all through the free BFI Player.
-The link to 600 EAFA films in the BFI Player is
+You can view 600 of EAFA’s films via BFI Player.

-For further enquiries about the East Anglian Film Archive’s collections, contact the Archive email@example.com
+For further enquiries about the East Anglian Film Archive’s collections, please contact us.

 Can the Archive copy my film or video to DVD or a digital file for me?

-The Archive has the technical facilities to work on its own collections and collections from other organisations and for projects. lf you have a few films you may wish to consider contacting one of the digitisation specialists below who may be able to help you:
+The Archive has the technical facilities to work on its own collections and collections from other organisations and for projects.
+If you have only a few home movies, you may wish to consider contacting one of the digitisation specialists below who may be better placed to help you:

 Does the Archive publish and sell DVDs?

-The archive does not sell DVDs however you might find what you want by going to http://www.timereel.co.uk/ which publishes some DVDs containing film sourced from the East Anglian Film Archive.
+The archive no longer sells VHS or DVD compilations.
+Timereel publishes some DVDs containing film sourced from the East Anglian Film Archive.

 Would the Archive be interested in receiving my films?